Lexicon-Frontend-course-2021-2022/tag-surfer/README.md

 ```

-The flickr API was encapsulated to hide the implementation, and instead just pass an object with the parameters.
+The flickr API was encapsulated to hide the implementation, and instead just pass an object with the parameters and get a json-parsed object back.

 ```javascript
 /* Example call to flickr API flickr.photos.getRecent */